 The EU has imposed sanctions under these sorts of clauses many times, not for that sort of violation of human rights but, rather, for violations of human rights in the context of military coups and so on.
 There is absolutely no reason, on the face of these clauses, why unilateral trade sanctions would not be available for a violation of labour standards or any other human rights.

 One also has to take that into account.
 It is specifically referred to in the EU’s negotiating mandate.
 In fact, this is not just about labour standards being human rights.
-What the EU wants to do, and the French have been pushing for for some years, is to add elements to the essential elements clause so that it covers not only human rights, weapons of mass destruction, and terrorism sometimes, but, relevantly to the topic of this session, the Paris Agreement on climate change.
+What the EU wants to do, and the French have been pushing for, for some years, is to add elements to the essential elements clause so that it covers not only human rights, weapons of mass destruction, and terrorism sometimes, but, relevantly to the topic of this session, the Paris Agreement on climate change.

 The Chair: What about intellectual property?